suber-IQ/Master_Typescript/README.md

 - Overall, the interoperability between TypeScript and JavaScript allows developers to take advantage of the benefits of both languages in the same codebase.
 This enables them to improve the maintainability and scalability of their applications, while also leveraging existing JavaScript code and libraries.

+---
 # Install and Configure

 1. Install Node.js: TypeScript requires Node.js to be installed on your machine.
-You can download and install Node.js from the official website: [https://nodejs.org](https://nodejs.org.)
+You can download and install Node.js from the official website: *click Here :*  [https://nodejs.org](https://nodejs.org.)
 2. Install TypeScript: Once Node.js is installed, open a command prompt or terminal and run the following command to install TypeScript globally:

 `